str1ngth3ory/Bayes-Nets-Assignment/README.md

     In case you used a different environment name, to list of all environments you have on your machine you can run `conda env list`.

-4. Run the following command in the command line to install the required packages
+4. Run the following command in the command line to install and update the required packages

     ```
-    pip install -r requirements.txt
+    pip install pgmpy --upgrade
     ```

 ### Submission